Mitigating Prior Shape Bias in Point Clouds via Differentiable Center Learning: The Proposed Approach

 \subsection{Canonical Sphere Mapping}

 In order to replace the traditional FPS for center point sampling and ensure that the proxy task for model training remains non-trivial, we aim to leverage the semantic information of different parts within the point cloud to compute the center points.
-However the positions of different parts may vary for instances of one category (as depicted in Figure \ref{tail}, where the tail positions of two airplanes differ), this can lead to semantic biases and uneven distributions.
+However, the positions of different parts may vary for instances of one category, this can lead to semantic biases and uneven distributions.

-Motivated by \cite{cheng2021learning, cheng2022autoregressive}, we learn a mapping function $M(\cdot)$ that projects the point cloud onto a canonical sphere $\pi$.
+Motivated by \cite{cheng2021learning, cheng2022autoregressive}, we initialize a mapping function $M(\cdot)$ with two MLPs that projects the point cloud onto a canonical sphere $\pi$.
 The canonical sphere can better capture the overall characteristics and structure of the point cloud data.
 By performing the reconstruction proxy task, corresponding parts of different instances in one category are mapped to the same region, effectively avoiding semantic biases.
 This ensures that the sphere representation reflects the inherent semantics of the point cloud data.

 As depicted in Figure \ref{cmap}, given an input point cloud $p \in \mathbb R^{N \times 3}$ containing $N$ points, we employ DGCNN \cite{wang2019dynamic} to encode it into a latent embedding $l$.
-Then, we replicate multiple instances of the latent embedding and connect them with points $\{x_i^{\pi},y_i^{\pi},z_i^{\pi}\}$ sampled from the canonical sphere $\pi$, as the input of the nonlinear function $F(\cdot)$.
-At the output end of the function, we reconstruct the input point cloud using the $l2$ Chamfer Distance loss \cite{fan2017point}:
+Then, we replicate multiple instances of the latent embedding and connect them with points $\{x_i^{\pi},y_i^{\pi},z_i^{\pi}\}$ sampled from the canonical sphere $\pi$, as the input of the nonlinear function $F(\cdot)$, initialized with two MLPs.
+At the output end of the function, we reconstruct the input point cloud using the Chamfer Distance loss \cite{fan2017point}:

+where $\mathcal P$ is the ground truth point set and $\mathcal G$ is the generated point set.
 In this way, we map the point cloud onto a canonical sphere with a more uniformly distributed semantic representation.